phdonner/phdonner/README.md

 ---

+## The information society

+Our project is based on the assumption that we are experiencing the first phases of an emerging new mode of production.
+In the information society, the many aspects of production are dependent on information technology.
+Rural inhabitants in our environment don't want to be spectators of that process, but active agents.
+Deep understanding and early adoption of the new tools of production can be an asset in rural, scarcely populated environments.

+Market driven production creates a lot of unnecessary expenses.
+These are often motivated by IT expenses.
+Think of quickly growing bank fees.
+Often the concrete production costs are obscured by abstract concepts like digitisation or artificial intelligence.
+At the same time some of the most potential advantages of information society construction - e.g. automation - remains unuvsed.
+The focus here is a reverse one.
+The project stresses the importance of simple but effective IT tools and collaboration as inroads to the zero margin society.

+---

 ## How can Markdown documents be rendered and published on the World Wide Web?

 This is a personal undertaking which contributes to the NOSTERIIHI smart rural development project.
 I would, of course, also like to collaborate with other developers, who would be willing to contribute in transforming PowerShell automation into a way of empowering rural developers.
 It could be important to state an example of how bottom-up oriented, open-source voluntary collaboration can be a smart concept which wins over passivating, profit-based top-down work.
 Welcome to the zero-margined collaborative community.